Quasiclassical solutions for static quantum black holes: Space-time in quasiclassical form

 \subsubsection{Metric correction}

 Using our solution for $\phi_3$, the constraint (\ref{Hbarx}) implies a differential equation for $\delta\phi_2$, coupled to $\delta N$.
-Only the classical part of the constraint contributes to the dependence on $\delta \phi_2$ and $\delta N$ in our perturbative treatment because $H_2[N]$ is quadratic in the small $\phi_3$.
+Only the classical part of the constraint contributes to the dependence on $\delta \phi_2$ and $\delta N$ in our perturbative treatment because $H_2[N]$ is quadratic in the small $\phi_3$, such that any contribution from $\delta\phi_2$ or $\delta N$ would be of higher order.
 For this contribution, we have

 where all coefficients are evaluated at the classical solution.
-Therefore, $H[N]|_{\phi_2^{(0)}}=0$.
-There is no second-order term in $\delta\phi_2'$ because the dependence of $H[N]$ on $\phi_2'$ is linear.
+Therefore, $H[N]|_{\phi_2^{(0)}}$ is set to zero by definition of $\phi_2^{(0)}$ There is no second-order term in $\delta\phi_2'$ because the dependence of $H[N]$ on $\phi_2'$ is linear.
 In the first line, we can integrate by parts in the last term.
 Several resulting contributions then equal the integral of $\delta\phi_2$ times the classical

 which vanishes for static background solutions.
 For the $\delta N$-terms, we can also integrate by parts,